LC-Linkous/reverse_engineering_notes/README.md

 ### Hardware Analysis

 Hardware analysis is the process of examining a physical piece (or pieces) of hardware for information on the device's operation.
-This is typically the first step in the reverse engineering gprocess as it provides initial informaiton about the device, interfacing, manufacuter, and potential starting points.
+This is typically the first step in the reverse engineering process as it provides initial information about the device, interfacing, manufacturer, and potential starting points.

-This part of the process may include dissassembly of the enclosure or device to get a clsoer look at key compoennts such as circuits, chips, power distribution, and industry standard interfacing that already exists on the device.
-Stypding the physical layout, analyzing connections between components, and understanding the physical interactions between parts of a device happens here.
+This part of the process may include disassembly of the enclosure or device to get a closer look at key components such as circuits, chips, power distribution, and industry standard interfacing that already exists on the device.
+Studying the physical layout, analyzing connections between components, and understanding the physical interactions between parts of a device happens here.

 [LINK TO TABLE] <- link tables under the major headers to start with

 #### Physical Device Access

 Accessing the device is the first step of reverse engineering.
 Some devices are encased in tamper-resistant enclosures, while others are simple to open or may have no enclosure.
 Documentation of the disassembly process helps maintain evidence of the process and enables reassembly if needed.

 Physical access methods range from simple enclosure(case) removal using standard tools, to complex techniques involving specialized equipment for tamper-resistant devices.
 Or a hacksaw on a plastic enclosure.
-Or disolving epoxy, glues, and other materials without disolving parts of your connecting components.
+Or dissolving epoxy, glues, and other materials without dissolving parts of your connecting components.

 > [!TIP]
 > Document markings extensively and go slow when opening an enclosure where you cannot see inside.
 Cables, wires, and other connectors may be SHORT and can break if accidentally pulled.

+**Task Examples**
+1. Documentation and photography
+  * Take detailed photos of the device from multiple angles before opening.
+Include all labels, serial numbers, external connectors, and anything else that documents the device in the condition you received it in.
+2. Identify tamper-proof seals or detection methods
+  * Document these.
+When given permission to open or modify the device, tamper proof seals can be cut through with a sharp blade.
+Be mindful of components potentially underneath.
+Screws may have a thread locker (similar to Loctite or another acrylic-based material) to prevent the enclosure from being opened.
+Pay attention to screws that do not turn easily to prevent stripping the head and needing to tap the device.

 #### Circuit Investigation